 STEC Center

-The Thomas S. Whittam Shiga-toxin producing E. coli (STEC) Center was created by the late Tom Whittam to facilitate research on (STEC) and close relatives by providing a standard reference collection of well-characterized strains and central on-line accessible databases.
+The Thomas S. Whittam Shiga-toxin producing E. coli (STEC) Center was originally created by the late Tom Whittam to facilitate research on (STEC) and close relatives by providing a standard reference collection of well-characterized strains and on-line accessible databases.
 Currently, the Center does the following:

 - Distributes sets of strains for use by investigators.
 See the reference strains below for a list of the most commonly requested strains.